One of my best friends in the world initially intimidated me with her beauty.

 Thanks for reading this article today.
 If you found the message helpful, please share it through social media.

-Finally, I’ll be in Franklin, TN, for a mother/daughter event at Franklin First UMC on Thursday, Nov.
-15 at 6 p.m.
-My topic is “Fearless: Living a Life of Purpose, Passion, and Action”, and you can register/purchase tickets here.
+Finally, I’ll be in Dothan, Alabama, for a mother/daughter event on Sunday, September 22, 2019, from 3-5 p.m. at FUMC.
+Tickets are $15 with a limited number of seats left; you can buy them here.
 Please join us and bring your daughter, friends, a small group, a youth group, or your favorite girl age 5th grade and up.

 Posted by Kari on November 12, 2018